 - a good deal of time may be devoted to raising money for the group and recruiting new members

 - questioning the leader or having doubts about the teachings are strongly discouraged; such behaviour may even be punished

 Evidence that Alcoholics Anonymous is not a Cult

 While some people take their AA meetings very seriously in order to remain in successful recovery from alcoholism, the meetings don’t share any of the characteristics of a cult.
 Not only is there no obligation to be there, there is no leader.

 People have criticised the group, as some members try to portray AA as the only real solution to alcoholism.
 Members are encouraged to spend time with other attendees and it is usual to hear members predicting relapse for anyone who leaves the group.
 The reason for this is addiction is an isolating illness, and without the support of others that understand what you are going through, it can be difficult to control cravings.
 The group is also based on following certain steps in ‘the big book’, to connect with your behaviour and promote healthy ways of coping with trauma, which some people aren’t ready for.

 Is Alcoholics Anonymous a Cult?

-There is no doubt that there are members of AA that can be a bit overzealous in their promotion of the fellowship, but is very misleading to describe the group as a cult.
-There is no obligation to believe in anything or do anything; the program is based on suggestions of what has worked for other people.
-It is also possible to openly challenge the teachings of AA at the meetings, which is something that frequently happens.
+While members of AA that can be passionate in their promotion of the fellowship, it is very misleading to describe the group as a cult.
+There is no obligation to believe in anything or do anything; the programme is based on suggestions of what has worked for other people.
+It is also possible to openly challenge the teachings of AA at the meetings, which is a frequent occurrence.
 The fact that this fellowship has such a high turnover of members also makes it an unlikely candidate for any type of brainwashing cult.